 The final panel addressed Infrastructure Issues as demonstrated by the Olympic Sochi projects.
 The key speaker, Stephan Zoechling, the Chief Operations Officer at Transstroy Holding, provided details of the Olympic construction experience, and the panelists which included Russian and foreign lawyers, covered the legal mechanics facilitating the implementation of such projects and mitigation of the associated risks.

 Sochi Legal was held in parallel with and in close proximity to the annual Sochi-2014 International Investment Forum attended by thousands of government officials and business community representatives.
 Dozens of delegates attended both forums.
 On September 19, 2014 a Round-Table entitled Golden Rules of M&A Transactions was held at the International Investment Forum.
-The discussion was moderated by Dimitry Afanasiev, the Chairman of Egorov Puginsky Afanasiev & Partners, with Robin Wittering, Firm's partner acting as a key speaker.
+The discussion was moderated by Dimitry Afanasiev, the member of the Partners' Committee of Egorov Puginsky Afanasiev & Partners, with Robin Wittering, Firm's partner acting as a key speaker.
 The attendees addressed the particular aspects of the M&A transactions in Russia, special situations arising out of such transactions, the sanctions' effect on the M&A market and further market development prospects.
 Kirill Androsov, Managing Partner of Altera Capital, Ruslan Ibragimov, Vice-President for Corporate and Legal Affairs, MTS (Russia), Sergei Ostrovsky, Partner at Ashurst (UK), Igor Makarov, Deputy CEO at Basic Element, Nikolai Gordeev, President and Chairman of the Management Board at UFC Bank, Tomohiro Tsuchiya, Partner at Mori Hamada & Matsumoto (Japan), and Patrick Dziewolski, Partner at Bredin Prat (France), acted as panelists.